sergiotaborda/lense-lang/docs/content/containerLiterals.md

 ];
 ~~~~

 The support for matrixes is still under consideration and may not be implemented.

 ## Records

 Records are a special object that represents a non typed property bag.
+Records are not currently implemented.
 A possible sintax would be similar to an association, but using = instead of ":".
 The diference is that on an association both sides of the ":" can be variables,
 in a record only the right side can be a variable.
 The left side is interpreted as the name of a property.